 Having called ahead, the Knights found The Countess had a greeter waiting as they arrived at her docking bay.
 He quickly and professionally checked their Idents before allowing them into the berth.
 They were then led aboard the ship, and to a sitting room aboard Ursara's main yacht.
 That ship was much more opulently appointed, and was apparently equipped with real living spaces rather than just "show" rooms.
 The Countess greeted them all as friendly as expected, with the Knights getting the brunt of the greetings.
 But once they were settled, she transitioned to business, saying the faceting went very well as drinks were served.
 She also said she had a number of presentations that would work very well, and had been shown to a few people she knew in-system with "loose lips".
 "As a result", she said with a satisfied smile, "the word is already spreading on-world if not across the whole system."

-As she had spoken, Ursara had assembled all the stones except the cap stone.
+Ursara assembled all the stones, while she spoke, except the cap stone.
 She then slipped in and activated an LED.
 Then Ursara slipped on the cap and stepped back to let the team see the results.
 The effect of the soft blue-white light, as broken up and refracted by the stone and its facets, was very nice.
 Everyone in the room appreciated it.
 The effects were especially nice as the LED irregularly pulsed through a number of intensities.
 These varied the light play of light through the stones, reflecting and refracting through them.
 After completely presenting the blue-white LED, Ursara showed the team two other presentations, with a Red-Amber and Green Yellow LED.

 Each of the presentations was very nice, and Zimzod was very pleased, joking at one point, "I'll bring all my stones for you to work on."
 After presenting the stones and LED's, Ursara started discussing possible jewelry enclosures that could be made for the gem, which would enhance the value.
 Finally, she said there were 10 slivers which could be sold in-system, crafted into small jewelry.
 The remaining smaller slivers were valueless, as they didn't exhibit the qualities that made Tellona Diamonds special.
 When Zimzod asked, he was told there were 22 slivers of that size.
 After consideration, Zimzod decided he'd have eight rings made using the slivers for the crew.
 Seven of them would have one of the stones in it, and his would have two of the remaining three stones.
 The Countess graciously accepted the last sliver when he offered it to her.